nbuilding/N-lang-docs/docs/features/literals.md

 ## Char Literals

 ### Raw Char Literals
-This is the main way of turning a unicode character into a char:
+This is the main way of turning a Unicode character into a char:
 ```js
 let val = \{a}